Get Early Bird access not just to Self today, but also to our future releases.

-A fact is really just a piece of information about you.
-The most basic facts that Self stores are the ones you use to sign up: your email address, street address, your phone number, date of birth the personal details on your passport or driving license.
+A fact is just a piece of information about you.
+The most basic facts stored in the Self data store in your phone are the ones you use to sign up: your email address, street address, your phone number, date of birth the personal details on your passport or driving license.

-If a fact has been verified as being true by an authoritative third party it will be marked with a ticked shield.
+If a fact has been verified as being true by an authoritative third party it will be marked with a tick.